York Revolution Explained

 Logos and uniforms

-The York Revolution wear caps produced by OC Sports and uniforms by New Balance.
+The York Revolution wear caps produced by the firms of OC Sports and uniforms by New Balance.
 The caps are navy blue throughout with a stylized white "Y" topped with an eagle's head clutching a baseball.
 The entire cap logo is outlined in silver.
 The Revolution wordmark is centered on the back, lower edge of the cap.
 There is also an all yellow hat featuring the York "Y" being grasped by an eagle talon.

 Season-by-season records